gutsche/starter-academic/content/cv/cv.md

 The technical aspects of my work are closely connected to scientific research, as they enable the analysis of particle physics detector data and simulations as a basis to extract physics results.
 My active involvement in HEP science allows me to guide the science community to benefit from the latest computing developments, bridging the worlds of science and scientific computing.

-My current R&D projects revolutionize the utilization of wide area network connections by managing data movements through dynamic SDN channels within the DOE ASCR's ([ESnet SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project), enabling CMS to utilize the latest supercomputers with emphasis on the DOE leadership class facilities based on GPUs, and changing the end-user analysis paradigm to adapt the usage of the industry based pythonic analysis ecosystem and employ columnar analysis techniques.
+My current R&D projects revolutionize the utilization of wide area network connections by managing data movements through dynamic SDN channels within the DOE ASCR's ([ESnet SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project), distinguish types of traffic flows at the site border through AI characterization of packet headers together with ESnet AI researchers, enabling CMS to utilize the latest supercomputers with emphasis on the DOE leadership class facilities based on GPUs, and changing the end-user analysis paradigm to adapt the usage of the industry based pythonic analysis ecosystem and employ columnar analysis techniques.

 ## Managed networks

 Distributed data-intensive computing relies on very fast wide-area network connectivity to move data to where it is needed, either for processing workflows or end-user analysis.
 I am investing in networking R&D both by being part of the [DOE ASCR's ESnet](https://www.es.net) [requirements review](https://escholarship.org/uc/item/78j3c9v40) and contributing actively with my team to networking R&D topics.
 Especially of interest are dynamically managed network paths.
 The ESnet [SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project works on a solution that the data management system [Rucio](https://rucio.cern.ch) can dynamically create network paths between storage endpoints and through this guarantee quality of service and improve predictability and reduce contention of organized data flows.

+## AI-based flow characterization

+Together with ESnet researchers, I am working on characterizing network flows at the site border using packet headers.
+We are deploying sophisticated AI techniques to learn the patterns of streaming vs. file transfers vs. other flow types.
+This will enable us to deploy managed network paths using SENSE without having to instrument the application layer.

 ## Enabling HPC utilization